 Treating Chronic Rhinitis

-The treatment for chronic rhinitis will depend on its cause.
+The treatment will depend on its cause.
 Allergic rhinitis can be treated with allergy medications.
 Your allergist may also administer an allergy test to pinpoint your allergy triggers, which you can then try to avoid.

 Lifestyle changes may be needed to treat chronic rhinitis, whether allergic or not.
-For example, if smoke is the cause of your chronic rhinitis, it’s recommended that you quit smoking and avoid secondhand smoke to achieve relief from your symptoms.
+For example, if smoke is the cause, it’s recommended that you quit smoking and avoid secondhand smoke to achieve relief from your symptoms.

-If you’re experiencing symptoms of chronic rhinitis, schedule an appointment at Kratz Allergy & Asthma where Dr. Jaime Kratz can develop a custom treatment plan for your symptoms!
+If you’re experiencing symptoms, schedule an appointment at Kratz Allergy & Asthma where Dr. Jaime Kratz can develop a custom treatment plan for your symptoms!